sedhain-pankaj/Craigs-Music-Player/README.md

 ## Quirks

 - In youtube.js, you will need the $YT_API_Key.
-Its free but needs to be created.
+It's free but needs to be created.
 - Tap to make video small doesn't work for YouTube.
 YouTube only supports tap to play/pause.
 - Batch script could use GUI and sound feedback on current task.
 - Zooming in too much may cause CSS to overlap.